elmtree-askmo/cloudcannon-app/content/learn/engineering/how-does-the-voltage-drop-across-a-resistor-affect-circuit-performance.md

 url: /learn/engineering/questions/how-does-the-voltage-drop-across-a-resistor-affect-circuit-performance
 score: -1.0
 related_article1:
-    id: 167947
+    id: 167941
     title: >-
-        What is the impact of resistive loads on the brightness of bulbs in series versus parallel circuits?
+        Describe Kirchhoff's Voltage Law and its application in circuit analysis.
-    subject: Engineering
+    subject: Physics
-    url: /learn/engineering/questions/what-is-the-impact-of-resistive-loads-on-the-brightness-of-bulbs-in-series-versus-parallel-circuits
+    url: /learn/physics/questions/describe-kirchhoffs-voltage-law-and-its-application-in-circuit-analysis
 related_article2:
-    id: 167938
+    id: 167940
     title: >-
-        What is Ohm's Law and how is it used to calculate current in a circuit?
+        What is the formula for calculating electrical power in a circuit, and what are its units?
-    subject: Engineering
+    subject: Physics
-    url: /learn/engineering/questions/what-is-ohms-law-and-how-is-it-used-to-calculate-current-in-a-circuit
+    url: /learn/physics/questions/what-is-the-formula-for-calculating-electrical-power-in-a-circuit-and-what-are-its-units
 related_article3:
-    id: 167943
+    id: 167938
     title: >-
-        How is equivalent resistance calculated in series circuits, and what is its impact on the circuit?
+        What is Ohm's Law and how is it used to calculate current in a circuit?
-    subject: Engineering
+    subject: Physics
-    url: /learn/engineering/questions/how-is-equivalent-resistance-calculated-in-series-circuits-and-what-is-its-impact-on-the-circuit
+    url: /learn/physics/questions/what-is-ohms-law-and-how-is-it-used-to-calculate-current-in-a-circuit
 related_article4:
-    id: 167941
+    id: 167942
     title: >-
-        Describe Kirchhoff's Voltage Law and its application in circuit analysis.
+        What is the difference between power absorbed and power delivered in resistors?
-    subject: Engineering
+    subject: Physics
-    url: /learn/engineering/questions/describe-kirchhoffs-voltage-law-and-its-application-in-circuit-analysis
+    url: /learn/physics/questions/what-is-the-difference-between-power-absorbed-and-power-delivered-in-resistors
 related_article5:
-    id: 167943
+    id: 167947
     title: >-
-        How is equivalent resistance calculated in series circuits, and what is its impact on the circuit?
+        What is the impact of resistive loads on the brightness of bulbs in series versus parallel circuits?
-    subject: Engineering
+    subject: Physics
-    url: /learn/engineering/questions/how-is-equivalent-resistance-calculated-in-series-circuits-and-what-is-its-impact-on-the-circuit
+    url: /learn/physics/questions/what-is-the-impact-of-resistive-loads-on-the-brightness-of-bulbs-in-series-versus-parallel-circuits
 ---

 &nbsp;